Rajpratik71/Mininet-wiki/Cluster Edition (Prototype) (Under Construction).md

 Pluggable Node Placement Algorithms
 -----------------------------------

-One question you may have is "How do I know where each host will be located?"
-Mininet --cluster takes a placement argument, which allows you to choose an algorithm for your cluster to use when placing nodes.
+One question you may have is "How do I know where each host will be located?" `mn --cluster...` also accepts a `--placement` argument, which allows you to choose an algorithm for your cluster to use when placing nodes.

-By default, Mininet uses the built in SwitchBinPlacer algorithm.
-This algorithm places switches and controllers into evenly-sized bins based on the size of your cluster, and tries to place hosts on the same server as their corresponding switches.
+By default, Mininet uses the built-in `SwitchBinPlacer` algorithm.
+This algorithm places switches and controllers into evenly-sized bins/blocks based on the size of your cluster, and tries to place hosts on the same server as their corresponding switches.
+This can be explicitly selected using `--placement block`.

+Another built-in algorithm is `RandomPlacer`, which randomly places switches and hosts across the cluster.
+This results in many more cross-server tunnels, and can  be useful for testing.

-You may either use one of the built in placement algorithms, or you may create your own by creating your own Placer class!
+You may either use one of the built in placement algorithms, or you may create your own by creating your own `Placer` subclass!

 <!--- to-do: elaborate on different placement algorithms, and show example of creating placement algorithm -->